Rumble in the Bronx: Plot

 When the surviving kidnapped biker returns and reports the murder of their comrade, the bikers make peace with Keung and work with him to find Angelo and the diamonds and deliver them to the FBI.
 When Angelo identifies the false FBI agents, they instantly drop their charade; Tony and Nancy are taken away as hostages, but then Keung and the gangsters guarding him and Danny find the diamonds in the boy's wheelchair.
-Keung defeats the guards, goes to Elaine's store and calls White Tiger to propose an exchange, but White Tiger refuses his demands and wrecks the supermarket to make his point, thereby burying the diamonds in the rubble.
-Keung decides to involve the police, who have been trying to get a solid case on White Tiger for years, but the handover is botched; White Tiger's men hijack a hovercraft and are pursued by Keung and the police.
-The hovercraft ends up running through the city streets, causing a lot of property damage.
-Keung ends the chase by using a jagged sword from an antiquity store and a commandeered sports car to sidesweep the hovercraft and shred its rubber skirt, crashing the vehicle.
+Keung defeats the guards, goes to Elaine's store and calls White Tiger to propose an exchange, but White Tiger refuses his demands and wrecks the supermarket to make his point.
+Keung decides to involve the police, who have been trying to get a solid case on White Tiger for years, but the handover is botched; White Tiger's men hijack a hovercraft and are pursued by Keung and the police through the city streets.
+Keung ends the chase by using a jagged sword from an antiquity store and a commandeered vehicle to sidesweep the hovercraft and shred its rubber skirt, crashing the vehicle.

 After forcing the syndicate men to reveal Tony and Nancy's location, and after freeing them, Keung drives the repaired hovercraft to a golf course where White Tiger is playing.
 With the police's approval and in Elaine, Tony and Nancy's company, Keung invades the golf course and runs White Tiger down, leaving him on the ground with his clothes shredded.